Skip to content

 We finally reached the summit a few minutes after 8 a.m., seven hours from when we started.

 It was cold and windy at the top.
 We barely took the time to snap a few pictures.
 I wished we had started later to have spent more time in the light of day and warmth of the sun.
 That would have been much more enjoyable.
 It’s not like we had to get up there while the surface was still frozen to avoid eminent danger.
-I bet it would have been safer to climb that slope after the glacier had softened a bit.
+I bet it would have been safer to climb that slope after the surface had softened a bit.

 I didn’t even notice if you could walk around the rim to get a better view into the crater.